lnkn/blog/src/pages/post-8-recipe-Snickerdoodle_Cookies/index.md

 image: Snickerdoodle1.jpeg
 lead: The softest Snickerdoodle Cookies out there.
 ---
-<i>These cinnamon and sugar cookies are just what you need!
+*These cinnamon and sugar cookies are just what you need!
 This easy recipe is quick and makes just the softest cookies.
-I hope you love them!</i>
+I hope you love them!*

 #### Prep time: 10 minutes | Bake time: 12 minutes | Total time: 34 minutes